TadeoDGAguilar/PBHBeta/docs/Requeriments.md

 pip install scipy
 ```

-3. **Matplotlib library:** This library provides support for creating various types of charts and graphs in Python.
+3. **Matplotlib:** This library provides support for creating various types of charts and graphs in Python.

 To install copy-paste this: